 The $s_i$ and $f_e$ will be called the \emph{rescaling parameters} and \emph{smoothing parameters} determined by $R$ or $R^s$.
 The composition of $R^s$ with the coordinate projections gives functions~$t_i$ such that $s_i = t_i^{a_i}$.
 We refer to those $t_i$ as the \emph{level parameters}.

-The adjective `generalized' in the following definition refers again to the fact that the global residue condition has been dropped, compared to~\cite{LMS}.
-For an illustration of some elements of the definition see \ref{fig:rescaleddiff}.
-The well-definedness of the period in the following definition is checked (in any characteristic) e.g.\ in \cite[Lemma~1.8]{Boj}.
+Recall that the adjective `generalized' in the following definition refers to the fact that the global residue condition has been dropped, compared to~\cite{LMS}.
+For an illustration of some elements of the definition, see~\ref{fig:rescaleddiff}.
+The well-definedness of the period in the following definition is checked (in any characteristic), \textit{e.g.} in \cite[Lemma~1.8]{Boj}.